ash9995/RUFOOF/README.md

 └── styles/                 # CSS stylesheets
 ```

-For a detailed breakdown of the architecture, please see the project documentation.

----

-## 👤 Default User Accounts

-The system comes with a pre-configured administrator account:

-* **Membership Number:** `ADMIN001`
-* **Password:** `Admin@123`

----

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to fix a bug, please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.